Danish Voters Head to Polls in General Election Amid Greenland Dispute

 Why It Matters

-The outcome may influence Denmark’s approach to immigration and its foreign policy, especially in light of recent tensions with the US.
-The election also reflects broader European debates on mainstreaming far-right ideas.
+The outcome may influence Denmark's immigration policies and its approach to international issues, particularly in relation to Greenland.
+The election also reflects broader debates about mainstreaming of far-right ideas.

 What's Next